Thursday, November 30, 2006 01:05 pm

 and I was able to scan it and run through an OCR program.
 The results turned

-can be seen at this link.
+out great and can be seen at this

 In 2003 seven US Army troops were captured during the initial stages of the Iraq war.
 Earlier a photo had been submitted of six of them standing in front of the oxygen service panel following their release and return to freedom.
 We have finally linked that photo to a tail number, 66-7950, which, sadly, is no longer flying, except here in C141Heaven.